 Creative VJ course – Learn to be a VJ!

-At the crossroads between DJing, live cinema and the visual arts, VJing is a truly 21st century art form.
-A creative industry originating in club culture, we can nowadays see VJs in a wide range of venues, from art exhibitions to box office theatres and music events.
+At the crossroads between DJing, live cinema and the visual arts, VJing is truly a 21st century art form.
+A creative practice originating in club culture, we now see VJs in a wide range of venues, from art exhibitions to box-office theatres and of course music events.
 VJs most often create live performances using video to create a heightened experience of music.
-This course is for people seeking to capture a comprehensive first glance at the art of VJing, from its history, its technical tools, to managing VJ specific projects and budgets.
+This course is for people seeking to capture a comprehensive first glance at the art of VJing, from its history to its technical tools and managing VJ-specific projects and budgets.

-The two-day intensive course is led by Phil Rust (AKA Rebel Overlay).
-Introducing the skills involved with VJing, Phil will clarify the process of working with VJ specific hardware and software to produce content, and use it in a spontaneous and dynamic way.
-Learners on this course will look at the basic techniques of VJing, as well as tips and tricks to quickly become self sufficient at creating, experimenting and performing with visuals.
+This two-day intensive course is led by Michelle Ferguson & Tony Coleman (theLABVisuals), a duo based in Leicester UK.
+Introducing the skills involved with VJing, Michelle & Tony will clarify the process of working with VJ-specific hardware and software to produce generative content, and use it in a spontaneous and dynamic way.
+Learners on this course will look at the basic techniques of VJing, as well as tips and tricks to quickly become self-sufficient at creating, experimenting and performing with visuals.

-Wikipedia on Vjing – “VJing is the creation or manipulation of imagery in realtime through technological mediation for an audience, in synchronization to music” or a better definition “Make Music for Your Eyes”!
+Wikipedia on VJing – “VJing is a broad designation for realtime visual performance.
+Characteristics of VJing are the creation or manipulation of imagery in realtime through technological mediation and for an audience, in synchronization to music” … or a better definition: “Make Music for Your Eyes”!